kyle-cloud/Kyle_protofolio/README.md

 The sinking of the Titanic is one of the most infamous shipwrecks in history.
 On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
 Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of 1502 out of 2224 passengers and crew.
 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.
 In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

-- Analysed and preprocessed data and built models to predict which passengers survived the Titanic shipwreck.
+- Achieved Top 4% by exploring Feature Engineering in depth for the data and ensembled different pipelines to predict which passengers survived the Titanic shipwreck with an accuracy of 83.25%.
-- Trained and compared different models with respective process of feature engineering and achieved Top 4%.
 - Tools: Python, Scikit_learn, Xgboost

 **[2.
 Cassava Leaf Disease Classification](https://www.kaggle.com/kylecloud/cassava-leaf-disease-top11percent)**

 As the second-largest provider of carbohydrates in Africa, cassava is a key food security crop grown by smallholder farmers because it can withstand harsh conditions.
 At least 80% of household farms in Sub-Saharan Africa grow this starchy root, but viral diseases are major sources of poor yields.
 With the help of data science, it may be possible to identify common diseases so they can be treated.
 Your task is to classify each cassava image into four disease categories or a fifth category indicating a healthy leaf.
 With your help, farmers may be able to quickly identify diseased plants, potentially saving their crops before they inflict irreparable damage.

-- Built and trained an ensembled model using PyTorch for image classification to recognize cassava leaf disease.
+- Achieved Top 11% by researching the papers and articles on Pre-Trained Models for Image Classification and trained and ensembled them to recognize cassava leaf disease with an accuracy of 89.77%.
-- Ensembled EfficientNet-B3\EfficientNet-B4\ResNeXt models and achieved Top 11%.
 - Tools: Python, Pandas, PyTorch

 # courses in ML/DS